LastPass: 2015 security breach

 In June 2015, the LastPass team discovered and halted suspicious activity on their network.
 Their investigation revealed that LastPass account email addresses, password reminders, server per user salts, and authentication hashes were compromised; however, encrypted user vault data was not affected.

+2017 security vulnerabilities in the Android app

+A 2017 analysis by the Fraunhofer-Institut für Sichere Informationstechnologie (SIT) identified several security flaws in multiple Android password managers, including LastPass.
+The issues, which include improperly stored master passwords and Data leakage, were reported to the developers and subsequently fixed.

 2021 third-party trackers and security incident

 In 2021, it was discovered that the Android app contained third-party trackers.
 At the end of 2021, LastPass warned users that their master passwords were compromised.